The Genesis According to Spiritism: Chapter VII: Geological Outline of the Earth

 Attempts to reconcile the then recent science of geology with legends from the Bible and from other ancient peoples.
-Accepts the flood as fact and ignores ice ages, attributing phenomena that are now known to have been caused by the later as evidences of the former.
+Accepts the flood as fact and ignores ice ages, attributing phenomena that are now known to have been caused by the latter as evidences of the former.

 Chapter VIII: Theories of the Earth

 Challenges, debunks or doubts many other oddball theories that circulated among occultists of the time.
 An entire section is dedicated to explain that the Earth does not have a "soul".

 Chapter IX: Revolutions of the Globe

 Describes cataclysms that affected life overall, failing to mention any that were not already known at the time.

 Chapter X: Organic Genesis

 Describes how life on Earth could have formed.
 This chapter accepts spontaneous generation as fact: a phenomenon that took place every day (which was according to mainstream scientific thinking of that time, only to be displaced decades later by the work of Louis Pasteur).